 Thomas (he/his) is a dance dramaturge and curator.
 Shortly after completing a state examination as a medical laboratory technician in Frankfurt am Main, he embarked on new paths and completed a bachelor's degree in theater studies and art history in Berlin.
 In 2010, while still a student, he interned for Sasha Waltz & Guests in Berlin and Paris, as well as for the National Center for Dance in Bucharest.
 Soon after, he discontinued his master's degree in dance studies and devoted himself fully to freelance work as a dramaturge and curator.
 Since then he has worked internationally with choreographers and institutions across Europe and beyond.

 Thomas is regularly engaged as an advisor in mentoring programs of choreographic institutions and as a guest lecturer at academies such as the Inter-University Center for Dance in Berlin and the Icelandic University of the Arts in Reykjavík.
 In collaboration with Ibsen International, Goethe Institut Beijing and Beijing Dance Academy, Thomas co-curated a cultural exchange program on dance dramaturgy in China from 2018-2020.
 Together with Arnbjörg María Danielsen, Thomas curated the Goethe Morph* Iceland, a transcultural hub of the Goethe Institut in Iceland in 2022.
-He is designated artistic director of the curatorial platform MMPraxis / Montag Modus from 1st January 2024.

 For me, dramaturgy is an empathetic practice